kpannoni/melanoma-project/README.md

 *API = Asian or Pacific Islander; AI/AN = American Indian/Alaska Native*

-Due to sparse data at the distant stage for some minority groups, regional and distant melanoma stages were combined into an "Advanced" stage grouping.
+Due to sparse data at the distant stage for some minority groups, regional and distant stages were combined into a single "Advanced" category.
 Black patients are diagnosed with advanced stage melanoma at **3.1×** the rate of White patients (see summary table below).

 Overall, minority groups are disproportionately diagnosed at advanced stages of melanoma, which likely accounts for much of the observed racial disparities in survival time.
 We will test this more directly later with the series of COX regression models.